elephantscale/es-training-new/ghidra/slides/Ghidra-intro.md

 Notes:

 * Many are confused by the terms decompiler and disassembler.
 As with most confusion of this type, most just use the words interchangeably.
-Don’t do that; they are not the same.
+Don't do that; they are not the same.

 * A decompiler takes one from a binary to source code–or something similarly high-level that can easily be read by humans.
 * A disassembler takes one from binary to assembler–which is much lower level and is more difficult to read for humans.